 HPE Pointnext Services definition

-Specifically, HPE Pointnext Services advises clients on IT strategy to transform hybrid cloud environments, take advantage of AI and innovate at the edge.
-IT experts design and build IT solutions with the latest software-defined technology and help businesses operate and optimise their environments across hybrid cloud and traditional IT, removing the heavy lifting of running IT so it can be consumed as a service.
+Specifically, HPE Pointnext Services advises clients on IT strategy to transform hybrid cloud environments, take advantage of AI, and innovate at the edge.
+IT experts design and build IT solutions with the latest software-defined technology and help businesses operate and optimize their environments across hybrid cloud and traditional IT, removing the heavy lifting of running IT so it can be consumed as a service.
 Using HPE’s ecosystem of partners, HPE Pointnext Services closes the people-skills gap by offering unbiased choice and expertise on how to succeed with digital initiatives.

 Why do businesses choose HPE Pointnext Services?